Raiding Support Regiment

 The RSR began functioning as an independent unit in the war after Allied Forces landed in Italy.
 Regimental headquarters were set up at Bari in Southern Italy, with one squadron headquartered on the Island of Vis, off the Coast of Yugoslavia, that was placed under the control of Yugoslav Partisan forces.
 The RSR saw action in the Dalmatian Islands, Yugoslavia, Greece, and Albania, with some units fighting alongside guerilla forces in Greece, Yugoslavia and Albania.
 The RSR disbanded in early 1945 when the war in Europe was coming to a close.

+As of April 25th 2025, there was one reported surviving veteran of the RSR: 103 year old John Morris, a resident at the Royal Hospital Chelsea.